Tag: Relationship Advice

 his leadership into the amazing marriage he envisions.

-Once you become confident and skillful in this situation, you will intuitively know when to speak up or shut up all on your own.
+Once you become confident and skillful at level 2 conversations, you will intuitively know what to say when your wife is upset.

-The biggest thing I see preventing men from leading level 2 conversations with their wives is taking the conflict personally.
+The biggest thing I see preventing men from leading deeper (level 2) conversations with their wives is taking conflict personally.

-If your wife’s opinions and reactions get you flustered, you can’t lead a deeper conversation with her.
+If you get flustered when your wife is upset, you can’t lead a deeper conversation with her.

 I teach you how to find values and how to face conflict in my masculine confidence framework

-Many men who have been through my masculine confidence framework have seen their wives demeanor change when they improved their masculine confidence and started taking the lead!
+Many of my clients have seen their wives demeanor change when they improved their masculine confidence and started taking the lead!

 My framework best helps the man who…